Scarabbean Senior Society: Symbols and traditions

 The group's emphasis on ancient Ancient Egyptian culture is exemplified by the use of the scarab beetle symbol.
 It was said that a student's time at the university and in society could be, “an experience where he can activate his spirit in the direction of improving his moral and emotional nature; where he can learn something from the stout-bodied scarab beetle – a symbol of his resurrection.”
 The scarab beetle and crossed swords are also used as part of the society's logo.
 Other references to ancient Egypt include invoking “Bubastis” and the titles “Worthy Osiris” and "Amenophis III," which are leadership positions within the society.

 Other symbolism used heavily by the society is reference to pirate culture.
 In its early years in the yearbook, a boat was used as the group's symbol instead the scarab beetle and then together with the scarab beetle before being dropped.
 In addition to the two Egyptian-named leadership titles, the group also has two pirate-named titles, “Henry Morgan” and “Edward Davis.”
 The name of the group's newsletter for most of its history was The Pirate until the name changed to Orange Slices.

 Fellow members are called “comrades”.
 The group still maintains a directory of all members called The Blackbook.
 The society also flies a flag for every graduation to congratulate its graduates though no names are listed, only “Nameless.”
 The society used to publish all members in the Volunteer yearbook but stopped after 1969, except 1981.
 Since 1969, very few new members are known.

 Membership

 Initiation and membership is closely guarded.
 In years past, the typical tapping ground for new initiates was at the university's Torchbearer statue.
 But the current method is not confirmed although tapping students in the library and asking, “Are you ready?” is one of the current rumors concerning initiation.
 For most of its history, the group initiated members based on positions held.
 For example, the SGA president was always inducted along with the vice president and the SGA election commissioner.
 In recent years, the group may have stopped adding members based on positions held.
 For a majority of its history, membership was restricted to only white males.
 That policy has changed in recent decades.

-The Scarab Society has united all the most outstanding scientists of many countries.